 - American International Group, Inc. v.
 United States of America February 27, 2009

-- Bill Introduced: S. 1658: Start-up Jobs and Innovation Act November 5, 2013 A bill to amend the Internal Revenue Code of 1986 to make permanent certain small business tax provisions, and for other purposes.
+- Bill Introduced: S. 2189: Energy Efficiency Tax Incentives Act March 31, 2014 A bill to amend the Internal Revenue Code of 1986 to improve and extend the deduction for new and existing energy-efficient commercial buildings, and for other purposes.

 - Bill Introduced: H.R.
 7321: Auto Industry Financing and Restructuring Act December 9, 2008 To authorize financial assistance to eligible automobile manufacturers, and for other purposes.